jumpto365/gdpr.dk.au/README.md

 # gdpr.dk.au
-Work in progress - Experimenting with making a generic  GDPR package based on the work of Aarhus University relating to iPersonal data is defined as any kind of data which can be used to identify a person.
-If you handle personal data in the course of your work, it is important that you comply with the law governing this area.
-On this page, you can find out more about the General Data Protection Regulation (GDPR) and what you need to do to make sure you protect personal data.
+Work in progress - Experimenting with making a generic  GDPR package based on the work of Aarhus University

+Baseline is the danish version - so until translated everything in this repository remains in danish.

+Forsættes...